bootdotdev/blog/content/clean-code/benefits-of-functional-programming.md

   - /img/800/calculus-on-a-chalkboard.webp
 ---

-Functional programming is a way to writing code where programs are created strictly through functions.
+Functional programming is a way to write code where programs are created strictly through functions.
 Functional programming has gained quite a bit of traction in recent years among the development community, mostly because of the benefits it provides.

 Functional programming is a declarative way to write provably correct code.
 Function definitions are expressions that simply map inputs to outputs, rather than a sequence of statements that update the state of the application.